ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ...
 ```

+!!! note
-> Note: If there are no replacements by specified system identifier or sc-address of sc-variable of sc-template then the
+    If there are no replacements by specified system identifier or sc-address of sc-variable of sc-template then the
-> method `Get` will return empty sc-address.
+    method `Get` will return empty sc-address.

 ### **IsEmpty**